Rye House Kart Raceway

 Planning Your Visit

-Rye House Kart Raceway is on Rye Road, Hoddesdon, Hertfordshire (EN11 0HE), a short hop from the A10 and well placed for north London and west Essex.
+Rye House Kart Raceway is on Rye Road, Hoddesdon, Hertfordshire (EN11 0EH), a short hop from the A10 and well placed for north London and west Essex.
 As an outdoor, floodlit circuit it runs across long hours and into the evening; sessions often go ahead in the wet, but it is worth a call if severe weather is forecast.
 Food and drink are available on site, so a visit can easily stretch into a half-day out.
+The venue runs multiple weekday promotions on races and arrive & drive sessions, and offers discounts to Blue Light card and Armed Forces holders, so it is worth asking when you book.
+Gift vouchers are available either for a specific event or as a cash value, with seasonal promotions through the year.

 Frequently Asked Questions